trzcina2000/Noodlelicious/README.md

 When we hover over the NavBar links and the Brand name the colour changes to #985463.
 The website is fully responsive on all screen sizes.

+# Running the project locally

+1. Navigate to the GitHub Repository `trzcina2000/Noodlelicious`.
+2. Click the `Code` drop-down menu.
+3. Click the `HTTPS` sub-heading under the `Clone` heading.
+4. Copy the link.
+5. Open an IDE of your choice, (used here GitPod).
+6. Open a terminal in the directory of your choice, type `git clone` and paste the link.
+7. A clone of the repository will now be created on your machine.

+# Deploying the Project

+This project was deployed to GitHub pages.

+1. Log into GitHub.
+2. Select `Noodlelicious` from the list of repositories.
+3. Select `Settings` From the Repositories sub-headings.
+4. In the left side menu select `Pages` from `Code and automation` section.
+5. Under the `Branch` heading in the dropdown menu select `main`.
+6. A second drop-down menu should remain with the default value `/(root)`.
+7. Press `Save`.
+8. A message that the website is ready to be deployed will appear, refresh the page and the link to the deployed site will be available in a green sub-section on the top of the page.
+9. Click on the link to go to the live deployed page.

+The live link can be found [here]().